deadlyvipers/dojo_rules/introduction.md

-I am testing out forking for github codeschool

-My favorite Code School path is GitHub cause I want brownie points
+on with your favorite Code School path (Ruby, JavaScript, HTML & CSS, iOS or Electives)